Disclaimer

 Is American Staffordshire Terrier Considered an Aggressive Breed

-AmStaff has a past of being a dog that was employed in blood sports.
-The appearance, size and personality display certain features that make Staffordshire Terriers a relatively aggressive breed.
+AmStaff has a past of being a dog employed in blood sports.
+The appearance, size, and personality display certain features that make Staffordshire Terriers a relatively aggressive breed.
 AmStaff has a reputation for being the guard dog.
-The most notable of these guard dogs was Stubby who earned a rank of a Sergeant and earned decorations in World War I. Some dog owners have reportedly claimed that Terriers are a good judge of human intentions and can satisfactorily perform the guard duties.
+Stubby, the most notable of these guard dogs, earned the rank of Sergeant and decorations in World War I. Some dog owners have reportedly claimed that Terriers are a good judge of human intentions and can satisfactorily perform guard duties.

 Considering these characteristics, AmStaff can come as an aggressive dog.
-But if this dog starts training early, the aggression is taken out of its personality.
-If it finds a trainer that can take care of its physical demands, it turns out to be a pretty well-tamed dog.
+But if this dog starts training early, the aggression is taken from its personality.
+It turns out to be a pretty well-tamed dog if it finds a trainer that can handle its physical demands.

 Terrier is an intense dog and likes to stay busy.
-AmStaff would pull, dig, chew and occasionally bark when it is bored.
-Sometimes AmStaff becomes a pain to handle while on a walk because they would pull the walker along with them.
+AmStaff would pull, dig, chew, and occasionally bark when bored.
+Sometimes AmStaff becomes a pain to handle while walking because they would pull the walker along with them.
 So, it is extremely necessary not to let the dog take charge.

-Overall, American Staffordshire Terrier is not an aggressive breed if it is trained and handled well.
+Overall, American Staffordshire Terrier is not an aggressive breed if trained and handled well.

-If we were to sum up all the American Staffordshire Terrier personality traits, we would say that they are loyal and friendly, loveable and loving, kind to children but a bit overprotective, responsive to training.
+If we were, to sum up all the American Staffordshire Terrier personality traits, we would say that they are loyal and friendly, loveable and loving, kind to children but a bit overprotective, and responsive to training.

-The table below summarizes the personality and traits of American Staffordshire Terrier.
-The more the score out of five, the better this dog is in that regard.
+The table below summarizes the personality and traits of the American Staffordshire Terrier.
+The more the score out of five, the better this dog is.

 Personality Traits Score out of Five